oroinc/documentation/book/data_api.rst

 .. caution::

-    POST is not safe operation.
-Making two identical POST requests will most-likely result in two resources containing the same information but with different identifiers.
+    POST is not the safe operation.
+Making two identical POST requests will most likely result in two resources containing the same information but with different identifiers.